murphyki/flask-starter-app/README.md

 ```

 # Deploy locally using docker-compose
-`flask-starter-app` provides both a `Dockerfile` that builds a `python alpine` based docker image of the `flask-starter-app` and a `docker-compose` file which allows the docker image to be spun up as a container and managed via `docker-compose`.
+`flask-starter-app` provides both a `Dockerfile` that builds a `python slim-buster` based docker image of the `flask-starter-app` and a `docker-compose` file which allows the docker image to be spun up as a container and managed via `docker-compose`.

+Defined in the `docker-compose` file are a number of services:
+- the main `flask-starter-app` app service
+- the nginx reverse proxy service which forwards requests to the app service
+- the database service which will eventually used to store content

+By default the `flask-starter-app` container runs the gunicorn WSGI server which is actually serving the `flask-starter-app` content.

+The gunicorn WSGI server command is overridden in the `docker-compose` file which instead runs the `flask` built in development server.
-Also defined in the `docker-compose` file is a nginx reverse proxy which forwards requests from port 8080 on the host to the gunicorn WSGI server which is actually serving the `flask-starter-app` content, replacing the need to run the `flask` built in development server, which should only be used for local development as mentioned above.
+Also defined in the `docker-compose` file is a bind mount for the `flask-starter-app` code which allows code changes to be reloaded without the need to rebuild the container.

+The `docker-compose` file depends on a number of environment variables being available which are automatically loaded from a `.env` file located at the root of the project file tree.
+A `.env.sample` file is provided which provides sane defaults for a local development setup.
+Just rename the file to `.env` and thats it.

 Running locally is as simple as issuing the following command when inside the `flask-starter-app` project:
 ```